Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Truly Q-based Distribution Matching via Value Flow

 Here $( r + PV) (s, a) = r(s, a) + \expect_{s^\prime \sim P (\cdot|s, a)} [V (s^\prime)]$ denotes the Bellman backup.
-The dual problem optimizes over a reward-value pair $(r, V)$ and aims to maximize the gap between the expert's value and the learner's value, aligning with AIL in \cref{eq:ail_minimax}.
-The constraints serve complementary roles: the first requires $V$ to satisfy the soft Bellman optimality equation with respect to $r$, ensuring $V$ is the corresponding soft optimal value function; the second enforces boundedness of $r$ stemming from the dual representation of total variation distance.
+The dual problem optimizes over a reward-value pair $(r, V)$ and aims to maximize the gap between the expert's value and the learner's value, in alignment with AIL in \cref{eq:ail_minimax}.
+The constraints serve complementary roles: the first requires $V$ to satisfy the soft Bellman optimality equation with respect to $r$, ensuring $V$ is the corresponding soft optimal value function; the second enforces boundedness of $r$, which arises from the dual representation of total variation distance.

-\textbf{Dual Q-Function Distribution Matching (Dual Q-DM).} Recall our goal is to develop a Q-based distribution matching approach.
-To this end, we introduce a Q-function $Q_h (s, a) := r_h (s, a) + \expect_{s^\prime \sim P (\cdot|s, a)} [V_h (s^\prime)]$ and perform the change-of-variables on \cref{eq:v-dm}, yielding the following dual Q-function distribution matching.
+\textbf{Dual Q-Function Distribution Matching (Dual Q-DM).} Recall that our goal is to develop a Q-based distribution matching approach.
+To this end, we introduce a Q-function $Q (s, a) := r (s, a) + \expect_{s^\prime \sim P (\cdot|s, a)} [V (s^\prime)]$ and perform the change-of-variables on \cref{eq:v-dm}, yielding the following dual Q-function distribution matching.
 We compare this formulation with IQ-Learn in \cref{eq:iq_learn}.
-While Dual Q-DM shares a similar objective with IQ-Learn, the key distinguishing feature is the incorporation of Bellman constraints in \cref{eq:bellman_constraints}.
-These constraints act as an inequality analogue of the Bellman equations, explicitly coupling Q-values across consecutive time steps.
-As a result, the Q-value at the current state-action pair is constrained to the range determined by Q-values from future states (i.e., $Q (s_h, a) \in [\mathbb{E}_{s' \sim P(\cdot\mid s_h,a)} [ \LSE(Q)(s')], \mathbb{E}_{s' \sim P(\cdot\mid s_h,a)} [ \LSE(Q)(s')] + 1 ]$), thereby enforcing temporal consistency.
+While Dual Q-DM shares a similar objective to IQ-Learn, the key distinguishing feature is Bellman constraints in \cref{eq:bellman_constraints}, which act as an inequality analogue of the Bellman equations.
+Crucially, Bellman constraints drive value flow: Q-values at successor states propagate into the current Q-values through environment dynamics, i.e., $Q (s_h, a) \in [\mathbb{E}_{s' \sim P(\cdot\mid s_h,a)} [ \LSE(Q)(s')], \mathbb{E}_{s' \sim P(\cdot\mid s_h,a)} [ \LSE(Q)(s')] + 1 ]$.
+Later we will demonstrate that value flow is the key mechanism for generalization beyond demonstrations.

-Crucially, Bellman constraints provide the mechanism for achieving multi-step state-action distribution matching—the same role that the direct RL procedure plays in AIL.
+From another perspective, Bellman constraints provide the mechanism for achieving multi-step state-action distribution matching—the same role that the direct RL procedure plays in AIL.
 On one hand, AIL explicitly learns a reward function and thus can apply a direct RL procedure (e.g., Bellman equations) to implement multi-step distribution matching.
-On the other hand, Dual Q-DM bypasses explicit reward learning and instead enforces temporal consistency through Bellman constraints.
-We demonstrate later that these Bellman constraints are essential for generalization performance.
+On the other hand, Dual Q-DM bypasses explicit reward learning and instead applies Bellman constraints for achieving distribution matching.